beratzorlu/Craftworks/README.md

 ![home](docs/home_page.png)

-The home page mainly serves the purpose of communicating the core purpose and motivations of Craftworks both as a company and a social community.
-Through the "Our Promises" section, users are able to learn about the quality of the prodcuts, delivery assurance as well as the enthusiasm of the company to work alongside their customers to produce an end product.
+The home page mainly serves the purpose of communicating the core purpose and motivations of Craftworks both as a company and as a social community.
+Through the "Our Promises" section, users can learn about the quality of the products, delivery assurance as well as the enthusiasm of the company to work alongside their customers to produce an end product.

 ### Gallery

 ![gallery](docs/gallery_text.png)

 Users are greeted to the section with a box of text inviting them to interact with the following gallery feature and learn more about the production quality of the company.
-This provides transparency about the capacity of the company to deliver on their promises mentioned in the [home](#home) section.
+This provides transparency about the capacity of the company to deliver on its promises mentioned in the [home](#home) section.

 - #### Gallery Grid

 ![grid](docs/grid.png)

-This element is practically the critical companent of this project.
-The gallery grid serves to compel the users and provide them an aesthetically pleasing viewing experience during their time exploring the website.
+This element is practically the critical component of this project.
+The gallery grid serves to compel the users and provide them with an aesthetically pleasing viewing experience during their time exploring the website.
 Having found an interactive gallery element displaying instances of successful products, it is more likely for the users to view the order form.

 ### About